rz4/MinoTauro/README.md

 Lead Maintainer: [Rafael Zamora-Resendiz](https://github.com/rz4)

-**HyTorch** is a Hy (0.17.0) library running Python (3.7) and PyTorch (1.0.1) for use in rapid low-level development of deep learning (DL) systems as well as for experiments in DL meta-programming.
+**HyTorch** is a Hy (0.17.0) library running Python (3.7) and PyTorch (1.0.1) for use in rapid low-level development of differential programming systems as well as for experiments in deep learning meta-programming.

 ## Motivation
 The dynamic execution of PyTorch operations allows enough flexibility to change